eamena-project/eamenaR/README.md

 library(eamenaR)
 ```

-By default, output will be saved in the `results/` folder.
-You can change the output folder by changing the `dataOut` option in the various functions.
+By default, the output will be saved in the `results/` folder.
+You can change the output folder by changing the `dirOut` option in the various functions.

 # Main functions